A population-based approach to background discrimination in particle physics: Monte Carlo study

 \subsection{Regularization}

-Step (c) in the pseudocode shown in section \ref{MC} requires iterative PDF updates based on the current mapping of individual particles to the different subpopulations.
-This operation is performed when the Gibbs sampler is operated in unsupervised mode, and generally has a significant impact on the results, as described below.
+Step (c) in the pseudocode shown in section \ref{MC} requires iterative PDF updates based on the current mapping of individual particles to different subpopulations.
+This operation is performed when the algorithm is operated in unconstrained mode, as discussed above.

-In general, a histogram representing the $\eta$ or $p_T$ distribution of particles mapped to signal or background at a given iteration cannot be used directly as an estimate of the underlying PDF due to the presence of statistical fluctuations.
-In fact, a simple spline interpolation of the histogram contents, e.g. by means of cubic interpolation, generally leads to fluctuations being mistaken for genuine features of the underying PDFs, and the Gibbs sampler is typically unable to converge.
-This is similar to what happens when observed distributions in particle physics are unfolded in order to ``remove" detector effects: regularization techniques have been investigated in detail in that context, for instance as a way to use a priori information about the underlying distributions in order to get rid of spurious oscillatory components (see e.g. \cite{regul}).
+As anticipated, it was decided to adopt a simplified statistical model for the purpose of this investigation, while at the same time providing enough flexibility for the algorithm to be able to describe fluctuations.
+In the context of this study, this was done by performing spline interpolation of one-dimensional $\eta$ and $p_T$ histograms.
+As previously mentioned, this can be seen as a simplified version of established regularization techniques, for instance as a way to use a priori information about the underlying distributions in order to get rid of spurious oscillatory components.
+Such methods have been analyzed in detail in particle physics in order to develop unfolding procedures, with a view to ``removing" detector effects from observed distributions, see e.g. \cite{regul}.

-The complexity of the histogram regularization procedure that was used in this study was intentionally kept minimal in order to avoid the introduction of additional complications that may obscure the response of the algorithm at this stage of its development.
-The possible incorporation of more developed regularization methods is left for future studies.
+The complexity of the histogram regularization procedure used in this study was intentionally kept minimal in order to avoid the introduction of additional complications that might obscure the response of the algorithm at this stage of the development.
+Further studies will be needed in order to understand in detail how the results are affected by the regularization procedure.